bcgov/platform-developer-docs/src/docs/security-and-privacy-compliance/devops-security-considerations.md

 ### <a name="other-considerations"></a><u>Other considerations</u>
 **Payment Card Industry Compliance (PCI-DSS)**

 Our OpenShift implementation is **NOT** PCI-DSS compliant.
-If you wish to host an application on OpenShift that needs to perform financial transactions, please refer to the following:  https://developer.gov.bc.ca/Payment-Card-Processing-for-OpenShift-Applications. **Need to update**
+If you wish to host an application on OpenShift that needs to perform financial transactions, please refer to the following:  https://docs.developer.gov.bc.ca/payment-card-processing/.
 Some teams have decided to host PCI-scoped applications on-prem (non-OpenShift) or on a cloud based service (AWS, Azure, etc) to avoid linkages with government systems not under their control.

 **Training/Support**